D067659/tpmc_documentation/evaluation/delete_api_usecase.md

 You, as an advanced user, notices that your existing API is too costly to use anymore.
 Therefore, you want to get rid of it, so that this API is never used for a given function again.
 Delete an existing API based on the following information:

-In the list, select the recently created API `My Evaluation Yahoo Finance API`, click on "Show Detail" and switch to edit mode.
+In the list, select the API `weather_for_location` from Aeris Weather, click on "Show Detail" and switch to edit mode.
 Imagine, that this API costs $2 each call and you have to call it twice a hour to monitor e.g. the weather very regularly.
 Quite costly!
 Delete the API by clicking on "Delete API" and confirm the warning pop-up.